Deputy Chief Technology Officer

 The Oklahoma Health Care Authority (OHCA) works to ensure Oklahomans have access to better health and better care.
 The agencys core values include passion for purpose trust and transparency empowerment and accountability best in class and outcome-driven and servant leadership.
 As part of the interview process candidates may be required to attend an in-person interview at our Oklahoma City office.

-Ensure modernization initiatives balance innovation with operational stability particularly within Medicaid and eligibility systems.
+Support modernization efforts by balancing innovation with operational stability particularly within Medicaid and eligibility systems.

 Large-Scale Vendor & Contract Technical Oversight

-Provide day-to-day executive-level technical oversight of the agencys largest technology vendors including Gainwell.
+Provide executive-level technical oversight of the agencys largest technology vendors.

-Oversee MMIS change orders and service requests from a technical quality integration and risk management perspective identifying how delays impact downstream subsystems.
+Review MMIS change orders and service requests from a technical perspective to assess integration impact system performance considerations and potential downstream effects.

 Systems Integration Data and Platform Governance

-Act on behalf of the Chief Technology Officer in executive interagency or vendor forums as delegated acting with complete authority within defined guardrails.
+Represent the Chief Technology Officer in executive interagency or vendor discussions as delegated.

 Other duties as assigned.